RaphaelKreft/SimpleChatApp/README.md

 **cmd:groups** Servers response is a list with the names of existing groups

-**cmd:create NAME IP** Server Creates a Group if ip and name are not used by any other group on the server
+**cmd:create NAME IP PORT** Server Creates a Group if ip and name are not used by any other group on the server

 **cmd:enter NAME** Server sends group-info if group exists.
 Client then reconfigures socket to work on Group Multicast